wp-plugins/team-rosters/readme.txt

 * [Other Usage Notes](http://shoalsummitsolutions.com/tr-usage-notes/)

-**NOTES:**
-The Team Rosters plugin is the third in a set of plugins supporting a framework for sports team websites.
-Others include Game Locations, Game Schedules, Coaching Staffs, and League Standings, all now available on [WordPress.org](http://wordpress.org/extend/plugins/).
-Statitics, Sponsors, Frequently Asked Questions, and Users Guide are planned for future development.
-If you are a developer and there is one you would really like to have one, or if you would like to participate in the beta testing of one, please contact me (mark@shoalsummitsolutions.com).

 == Installation ==

 Complete installation instructions are available on [shoalsummitsolutions.com](http://shoalsummitsolutions.com/tr-installation/).
+If you are upgrading from a previous version and wish to preserve your existing data, it is important that you READ THE ABOVE MAN PAGE CAREFULLY.

 **NOTES:**

-* When upgrading the existing player data will NOT be deleted.
 * Any changes to the plugin stylesheet (css/mstw-tr-style.css)*WILL* be overwritten, so if you have customized that file you should save it before upgrading.
+This issue has been fixed in version 4.0.
-* To support the (significant) refactoring of the code in version 3.0, some shortcode arguments and default Display Settings had to be changed.
-Therefore, it is possible that some customizations of existing Roster Tables via [shortcode arguments], default colors, display settings, and so forth may have to be replaced.
+* To support the (significant) refactoring of the code in version 4.0, some shortcode names, arguments, and default Display Settings had to be changed.
+Therefore, it is possible that some customizations of existing Roster Tables and Player Galleries via [shortcode arguments], default colors, display settings, and so forth may have to be modified.
 Existing arguments and parameters were preserved to the greatest extent possible, so mileage will vary depending on exactly what arguments and/or settings you were using.

 == Frequently Asked Questions ==

 [Frequently Asked Questions are available here](http://shoalsummitsolutions.com/tr-faq/).

 == Usage Notes ==
-*I suggest that you use the test pages on [my plugin development site](http://shoalsummitsolutions.com/dev) as guides to compare what works and what doesn't.*
+*I suggest that you use the test pages on [the MSTW Plugin Development Site](http://shoalsummitsolutions.com/dev) as guides to compare what works and what doesn't.*

 The [Other Usage Notes](http://shoalsummitsolutions.com/tr-usage-notes/) are available on shoalsummitsolutions.com.